DaveAtDog/Clone-Current-Tab-N-Times/README.md

 - Ensure "Developer Mode" is ticked/enabled in the top right.
 - Click on "Load unpacked extension...".
 - Navigate to your extracted directory, and click "OK".
-- Your basic extension template should now be alongside your address bar, showing the Google Chrome logo.
+- Your basic extension template should now be alongside your address bar, showing the Dog logo.

 ## Thanks